airbytehq/airbyte/docs/connector-development/config-based/understanding-the-yaml-file/incremental-syncs.md

   ```

 #### Global Substream Cursor
 - **Description**: This option uses a single global cursor for all partitions, significantly reducing the state size.
-The child state is updated only at the end of the sync, so progress depends on the parent stream state when using the incremental dependency option.
+It enforces a minimal lookback window for substream based on the duration of the previous sync to avoid losing records.
+This lookback ensures that any records added or updated during the sync are captured in subsequent syncs.
 - **When to Use**: Use this option if the number of partitions in the parent stream is significantly higher than the 10,000 partition limit (e.g., millions of records per sync).
 This prevents the inefficiency of reading most partitions in full refresh and avoids duplicates during the next sync.
+- **Operational Detail**: The global cursor's value is updated only at the end of the sync.
+If the sync fails, only the parent state is updated if the incremental dependency is enabled.
 - **Example State**:
   ```json
   [